These refactoring techniques help with data handling, replacing primitives with rich class functionality.

 Solution: Make the getter-returned value read-only and create methods for adding/deleting elements of the collection.

 Problem: A class has a field that contains type code.
-The values of this type are not used in operator conditions and do not affect the behavior of the program.
+The values of this type aren't used in operator conditions and don't affect the behavior of the program.